esp-rs/esp-idf-template/README.md

 ## Generate the project

-> NOTE: If you have set `IDF_PATH`, it will be used instead,
+> NOTE: If you have set `IDF_PATH`, the specified ESP IDF SDK will be
-> regard less what version you selected here.
+> used instead, regard less what version you selected here.
 >
 > Meanwhile, `esp-idf-sys` will just ignore `IDF_TOOLS_PATH`.

 **Please make sure you have installed all [prerequisites](#prerequisites) first!**